My name is Anita Johnson and being a rideshare driver was NOT my idea or long-term plan when I started driving Uber in

 Life as I knew it in Florida had been imploding for well over 6 months due to loss of significant online client income.
 And money was like magic because I never knew when it was going to show up or how.
 Still I continued to resist the idea of returning to Atlanta because I wanted nothing to do with Atlanta’s traffic!
 Even so, I contacted Uber to request that my city be switched from Daytona Beach to Atlanta.

 On July 11, 2016 I found myself back in the ATL.
 Within 5 days I was blessed with a J-O-B that I thought would provide steady and consistent income.
 After commuting 2-3 hours to, and from, work for 30 days (meaning being offline 12-14 hours and doing online client work before or after the J-O-B) , I destroyed a 38 year relationship by giving the J-O-B back and opting to drive for Uber instead!

-I have driven countless miles throughout most of the Metro Atlanta area since August, 2016, and have had the pleasure of providing a much needed service to people with over 11,360 Uber trips, and in the past year, 1,514 Lyft trips.
+I have driven countless miles throughout most of the Metro Atlanta area since August, 2016, and have had the pleasure of providing a much needed service to people with 11,611 Uber trips, and 2,279 Lyft trips since 2021.
 My ultimate goal has always been to drive smarter and less, so I can spend more time earning income online, like I had been doing since 2007.
 Before mid-2014, my income was earned online providing Technical Virtual Assistance and Help Desk Support to several prominent Internet Marketing professionals.